 4g (earbud), 24g (earbuds with cable)

 My parents used to own a $500 car.
 That car drove me to school as a kid, picked up groceries, and it definitely stalled at intersections.
 Once you start seeing earphones for $1,300, consider that as used car territory.
 Even with inflation, I ask: is nearly $1,300 wise to spend on in-ear monitors (IEMs)?
 No, it’s not wise, but it’s kind of fun.
 The German-manufactured Sennheiser IE 900 works well and effortlessly (unlike that aforementioned Ford), but the market is full of heavy hitters.
-Let’s see if the premium IE 900 justifies the cost.
+We spent a week with the IE 900, so let’s see if the premium IE 900 justifies the cost.

 What’s it like to use Sennheiser IE 900?